Fixed-Rate Ending Soon?, Secure your Rate Now

 A broker knows that another key factor that mortgage lenders will look at is your credit history.
 There are multiple credit reference agencies (CRAs) that lenders may use to establish your score and check your financial history, but, frustratingly, they can all give varying scores.

-If your credit reports show a history of mismanaging money and accumulating debt, this can seriously impact your choice of lenders and your ability to obtain a mortgage.
+If your credit reports show a history of mismanaging money and accumulating debt, this can limit your choice of lenders and your ability to obtain a mortgage.

-Running a credit check before applying for a mortgage can flag any issues and help you and your broker prepare.
-It may be the case that you can make improvements before applying to increase the likelihood of mortgage approval and landing the best possible deal.
+Checking your credit reports before applying for a mortgage can flag any issues and help you and your broker prepare.
+You may be able to make improvements before applying to increase the likelihood of mortgage approval and securing the best possible deal.

 Related Articles